 The number of hours a child stays in kindergarten and school is increasing.
-This leads also to an increase of meals taken there, often to a full board service.
-An increasing number of children of migrants or refugees with various religious and cultural background have to be integrated.
-Thus, there is an increasing charge for developing healthy and sustainable eating habits in kindergartens.
-Pedagogues and kindergarten staff play a vital role in this process.
+Increased time in these settings, leads to an increase of meals taken there.
+Thus, there are calls for developing healthy and sustainable eating habits in kindergartens.
+Teachers and wider kindergarten staff play a vital role in this process.